 • If you’re passionate about nature make sure to visit the Montréal Botanical Garden, particularly in the autumn, when this attraction hosts the magical Gardens of Light experience.

 • For a unique evening experience visit Le Balcon Cabaret Music Hall, in the heart of Old Montréal.
 With the feel of an old New York cabaret and a Parisian dinner-theatre, this is an enchanting experience.

 Top Tip 8

-If you’d like more information about booking your holiday to Montréal, call one of our dedicated team of experts who will help you plan the trip of a lifetime and will inform you about the latest travel news and travel advice for Canada!
+If you’d like more information about booking Montréal holidays, call one of our dedicated team of experts who will help you plan the trip of a lifetime and will inform you about the latest travel news and travel advice for Canada!